 Men were running in panic to the western slopes of the village in the belief that all was lost.
-The tractor of one of our Paks plunged down into their midst.
+The tractor of one of our anti-tank guns plunged down into their midst.
 A shell from a Soviet tank knocked it for a loop.